Practical Cross-System Shilling Attacks with Limited Access to Data: Introduction

 Although much effort has been devoted to developing new shilling attack methods~\cite{GunesKBP14,DeldjooNM21}, we find \emph{existing shilling attack approaches are still far from practical}\footnote{The detailed analysis is provided in Sec.~\ref{sec:analysis}.}.
 The main reason is that most of them require the complete knowledge of the RS data, which is not available in real shilling attacks.
 A few works study attacking using incomplete data~\citep{ZhangTLSYZG21} or transferring knowledge from other sources to attack the victim RS~\citep{FanDZ0LWT021}.
 Nevertheless, they still request a large portion of the target data or assume other data sources share some items with the victim RS.

 In this paper, we study the problem of designing a \emph{practical} shilling attack approach.
-We believe a practical shilling attack method should have the following nice properties:

-\textbf{Property 1:} Do not require any prior knowledge of the victim RS (e.g., model architecture or parameters in the model).
+We believe a practical shilling attack method should have the following nice properties: \begin{itemize} \item \textbf{Property 1:} Do not require any prior knowledge of the victim RS (e.g., model architecture or parameters in the model).

-\textbf{Property 2:} When training the attacker, other data sources (e.g., public RS datasets) instead of the data of the victim RS can be used.
+\item \textbf{Property 2:} When training the attacker, other data sources (e.g., public RS datasets) instead of the data of the victim RS can be used.
 Do not assume the training data contain any users or items that exist in the victim RS.

-\textbf{Property 3:} When attacking, the attacker should use as little information of the data in the victim RS as possible.
-Required information should be easy to access in practice.
+\item \textbf{Property 3:} The attacker should use as little information of the data in the victim RS as possible.
+Required information should be easy to access in practice. \end{itemize}

 Our idea is that limiting the access to the target RS data does not mean that the attacker cannot leverage a large volume of other public RS data to train the attack model.
 We propose a new concept of \emph{Cross-system Attack}: Thanks to the prosperous development of RS research, many real RS datasets are available and can be used for extracting knowledge and training the attacker to launch shilling attacks.
 Along this direction, we design a \underline{P}ractical \underline{C}ross-system Shilling \underline{Attack} (\ours) framework that requires little information on the victim RS model and the target RS data.
 The contributions of this work are summarized as follows: \begin{enumerate} \item We analyze the inadequacy of existing shilling attack methods and propose the concept of cross-system attack for designing a practical shilling attack model.

 \item We design \ours for shilling attacks. \ours is trained to capture graph topology knowledge from public RS data in a self-supervised manner.
 Then, it is fine-tuned on a small portion of target data that is readily available to construct fake profiles. \ours has all the three nice properties discussed above.